 It honestly stresses me out every day – am I on the right repayment plan for my future, what is the best way to pay this off, am I saving enough.
 I have had multiple financial advisors review it and they all feel I will be fine and be able to maintain a healthy lifestyle and have a family.
 So far they are right and I have created a diligent savings plan which I am able to stick to while having a better lifestyle than a student.

 I liked the location, I was near family in NJ and you were in the middle of the city so it was easy to access food and fun when you had minimal free time (you can also walk to things which makes things cheaper).
-I also do feel my education prepared me well for practice – except not so well for technical or surgical skills but that seems to be pretty common across the board with veterinary programs.
+I also do feel my education prepared me well for practice (your veterinary stethoscopes will get some good use out of them during your clinical years)- except not so well for technical or surgical skills but that seems to be pretty common across the board with veterinary programs.

 As a Doctor, have there been any particular cases that were your favorite?